chiqui3d/ub-server/README.md

 **Undefined Behavior Server** is a HTTP 1.1 server made with **Epoll** and **Pthread** for the practice of programming in C. Actually it works quite well, I have tested it with a HTML template.
 According to **Valgrind** I don't have any memory leak `valgrind --leak-check=full bin/ubserver -a 127.0.0.1 -l`)

-At first it started as a single test with Epoll, but I have continued practising and finally got a small server serving static content with Epoll and Pthread https://github.com/chiqui3d/ud-server/blob/main/src/accept_client_thread_epoll.c
+At first it started as a single test with Epoll, but I have continued practising and finally got a small server serving static content with Epoll and Pthread https://github.com/chiqui3d/ud-server/blob/main/src/accept_client_thread_epoll.c, The epoll file descriptor is shared between the created threads, but each has its own event array.

 I have added a **priority queue with the heap** data structure (min-heap), to manage the time of the connections and to be able to add the keep-alive feature, it is also good to close the connections that are not being used for a while, testing I have realized that Chrome does not close the connections until you close the browser.